mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 Typical observability analysis, in cases where a unique solution is not guaranteed, identifies observable islands and prescribes an additional set of equations (pseudo-measurements) to ensure a unique solution [cosovic2021observability](@cite).
 In addition, optimal PMU placement can also be considered from an observability perspective, determining the placement of PMUs to achieve system observability using only phasor measurements.

-To initiate the process, let us construct the `PowerSystem` type:
+To begin, construct the `PowerSystem` type:
 ```@example ACObservability
 using JuliaGrid # hide
 @default(unit) # hide